-The next album "Absolutely Free" was again a satire of life styles in the States (high school etc.) It also contains snatches of contemporary classical music - something previously unheard of in pop.
-His next beffort "Lumpy Gravy" features an electronic symphony orchestra made up to files Angeles session musicians.
-It consists of musical interludes to between humorous monologues relating to life in Los Angeles.
-During this period Mundi and Collins quit the group and were replaced by Ian Underwood - a Mozart influenced pianist and multi-instrumentalist.
-Also Arthur Tripp Joined on drums and xylophone.
-Tripp is an ex-member of the Cincinnati of Symphony Orchestra.

-Dove In Industrial 1967, Zappa paid his first visit to England and played of a concert at the Royal Albert Hall.
-He dismayed critics who considered the show a huge joke.
-The group displayed many innovations: the use of the Fuzz Wah pedal on the guitar, which Zappa originated and which has since been used to great effect by many rock artists, notably Jimi Hendrix, and the use of amplified saxophones; flutes and horns, double drummers and electronic sound effects.
+The next album "Absolutely Free" was again a satire of life styles in the States (high school etc.) It also contains snatches of contemporary classical music - (something previously bunheard of in pop. ad Hisonext 5 effort "Lumpy Gravy" features an electronic symphony orchestra made up poffLos Angelessession musiciens.
+It consists of musical interludes thembetween humorous monologues, relating toilife in Los Angeles.
+During this flut period Mundinand Collins quit the group and were replaced by Ian Underwood - a Mozart influenced planist and multi-instrumentalist.
+Also Arthur Tripp vjoined on drums and xylophone.
+Trippis an examember of the Cincinhati oisuSymphony orchestra.
+Ilai non mananing at the transformed with sug year a concert had the pleasure of withesing singlemented by Buzz beyald Ind September, 1967, Zappa paid his first visit to England and played ·orana concert at the Royal Aibert Hail, The dismayed critics who considered I the show a huge joke.
+The group displayed many innovations: the use of the Fuzz Wah pedal on the guitar, which Zappa briginated and which has since been used to great effect by many rock artists, notably Jimi Hendrix, and the use of amplified saxophones, flutes and horns, double drummers and "electronic sound effects.
 Perhaps the "Mothers were too advanced for the audience at that time.